| Appraisers and Assessors of Real

 increasingly traditional sources of training positions

+prefer not to take on new trainees.
 Appraisers may find the best opportunities as independent

 fee appraisers because the banks and other financial